J4GL/proxy/README.md

 - Support for both IPv4 and IPv6 addresses
 - Domain name resolution support
 - Debug mode for troubleshooting
-- No authentication required (designed for trusted networks)

 ## Installation